-Popcorn kernels are inexpensive and easy to color for a variety of crafts.
+Ever wonder how to color popcorn kernels?
+Both inexpensive and easy to do, colored popcorn kernels are a great to use in a variety of holiday crafts. when dyed with food coloring, popcorn kernels take on rich vibrant colors which are great for using with Fall Crafts.
 Color as much or as little as you need for crafting projects with your children.
 It is recommended that parents supervise children with the coloring of popcorn kernels.
 If the cups containing the dye spill, it can get messy and the dye may stain clothing.
 Cover the work area with newspaper before starting.

 - Plain, un-popped popcorn kernels